dkz2r/python-intermediate-tool/episodes/01-virtual-environments.md

 repository, with the same name as our project: "textanalysis-tool".

-![Creating a new repository](./fig/01-virtual-environments/new-repo.PNG){alt='The Github interface for creating a new repository}
+![Creating a new repository](./fig/01-virtual-environments/new-repo.PNG){alt='The Github interface for creating a new repository'}

 ::: callout